-HHBC church members will experience God’s love with our neighbors in Kings Park on the four Tuesday mornings in June.
-Terrific Tuesdays will include a breakfast snack, games, and a time to rotate through music, art, recreation, and reading stations.
+HHBC church members experienced God’s love with our neighbors in Kings Park on four Tuesday mornings in June.
+Terrific Tuesdays included a breakfast snack, games, and a time to rotate through music, art, recreation, and reading stations.

-Later in the summer, our church will also be taking donations to create a school supply bank for the Kings Park community center.
-This will be a shelf of school supplies that these children can go to throughout the school year as needs arise.
+Later in the summer, our church created a school supply bank for the Kings Park community center.
+This is a shelf of school supplies that these children can go to throughout the school year as needs arise.

 Christmas in the Park

 It started with a casual conversation over coffee.
 As we thought about what in the world “risk-taking missions” might mean for our church, we decided to ask some of the people who are already busy meeting needs in our community, and hear what they are doing.
 One conversation left us speechless and overcome with the ripples of poverty in our city.
 June O’Neal, from The Mentors Project, shared dozens of ways that a church like ours could care for families in need.
 From that day, June invited Ruth DuCharme and Erin Hall on a site visit to homes around Kings Park, where many students from The Mentors Project live.
 The things we saw gave us great concern.
 The intangible factors we understood but could not see - the many ways poverty affected families with children and teenagers - let us know that we had to reach out to these neighbors.
 When we were invited to host a Christmas event in this area, the goal was set.
 We planned to give 50 bikes at a Christmas party for neighbors we do not know.